The Tocks Island Dam Controversy/

 Following the disastrous flooding on the Delaware River in 1955, the Army Corps of Engineers secured Congressional approval to build a dam just above the Delaware Water Gap, at a location called Tocks Island.

-The results were disastrous, with thousands of people being displaced from their small farms and homes in a quiet, largely unrecognized, area of Northwestern New Jersey and Northeastern Pennsylvania.
+The results were equally disastrous, with thousands of people being displaced from their small farms and homes in a quiet, largely unrecognized, area of Northwestern New Jersey and Northeastern Pennsylvania.

 Poorly conceived but pursued with vigor by the Army Corps of Engineers, the project encountered stiff opposition, was a focus of the start of the environmental movement, and the dam was never built.
 Left behind was a National Recreation Area, a National Park Service treasure faced with more responsibilities than it could cope with.

 Jim tells the story, recognizing the early Leni Lenape occupants and the Dutch who brought European civilization to the area, bringing focus on the impact of the Federal project on the local people, the demise of municipalities, and the lingering hurt and unresolved expectations.
 He concludes with an understanding of the magnificent park that now remains, and the challenges it now faces.